A touch of Italy for an unforgettable event!

 Preparation of the Groom

-Anyway, it was a great moment.
+Anyway, it was an exceptional moment.

 Rob offered a watch to each of his groomsmen and made sure all of them would be in time for the celebration.
-I like the way guys can be pretty relaxed and completely disorganized in such situation.
+I like the way guys can be pretty relaxed and completely disorganized in such a situation.
 Rob had to press them.
 I like the way he is looking at them in the image taken in the bathroom: it’s a mix of stress and desperation.

-Anyway, when all the guys were ready we took a couple of pictures in the parking lot, which looks like a warehouse.
+Anyway, when all the guys were ready, we took a couple of pictures in the parking lot, which looks like a warehouse.
 Then we used the old and historic part to stage some group pictures.
 The hotel team helped us a bit with the furniture.

 Wedding at the Sabylund Lutheran Church

-For their religious ceremony they chose the Sabylund Lutheran Church, located in Stockholm, WI.
+For their religious ceremony they chose the Sabylund Lutheran Church in Stockholm, WI.
 It’s a charming little red church, all made in wood, ten minutes’ driving from the Villa Bellezza Winery.
 The church has been built a long time ago, on the side of the road.
 But today, it’s lost in the middle of the Wisconsin fields.

 The church furniture is gorgeous, with antique statues and a yellow light coming from beautiful stained glasses.
 The bride and groom didn’t need to add a lot of decorations, just some flowers.